South Africa: Omicron causes concern | DW | 03.12.2021

 "It's been a rough six days but I'm hoping we're coming out of it.
 We fortunately haven't lost our taste or smell, which is one of the key things of the omicron variant, if that is the variant we have."

-For Johannesburg residents like the Kirst, contracting COVID almost automatically means contracting the omicron variant these days.
+For Johannesburg residents like Kirst, contracting COVID almost automatically means contracting the omicron variant these days.

 All over South Africa, omicron — which the World Health Organization has labeled as a variant of concern — accounts for 88% of sequenced infections.